shanecjones1999/shanecjones1999.github.io/_posts/2024-07-26-24-deep-creek-2023-recap-email.markdown

 ---
 layout: post
-title:  "Deep Creek 2023 Recap Email
+title:  "Deep Creek 2023 Recap Email"
 date:   2024-07-26 12:47:00 -0400
 categories: jekyll update
+---

+Below is the email I sent out to my family on August 29, 2023 following a weekend in Deep Creek that took place from July 21-23.

 ---

 Dear Family,